 The President represents the Board and the EBMT within the international society arena ensuring a coherent profile of EBMT in the society and will contribute actively to public relations and communication on EBMT issues.

-The President coordinates EXCOM meetings and delegates tasks within the EXCOM and supervises and delegates tasks to the Executive Director, including:
+The President coordinates EXCOM meetings and delegates tasks within the EXCOM.
+The President supervises and delegates tasks to the Managing Director and the Chief Medical Officer, including in particular:

-Follow and implement the Mission, Vision and Values of EBMT
+Ensuring the implementation the Mission, Vision and Values of EBMT primarily through t the Managing Director

-Implementation of the scientific and educational policies providing direction for scientific activities and policy decisions
+Implementation of the scientific and educational policies providing direction for scientific activities and policy decisions, primarily through the Chief Medical Officer

-Propose and implement EBMTs strategic priorities, strategic plan and special strategic projects
+Implementation of EBMTs strategic priorities, strategic plan and special strategic projects as approved by the Board and EXCOM, through the Managing Director and Chief Medical Officer

-Implement the risk management strategy, specifically the non-financial risks, risk appetite and compliance program
+Implementation of the risk management strategy, specifically the non-financial risks, risk appetite, and compliance program, through the Managing Director

-Fulfil the requirements for EBMT policies and procedures
+Ensuring EBMT policies and procedures are established, implemented, and periodically reviewed by the management team.

+Delegate to other active EBMT members tasks/activities where appropriate.

-The Executive Director will be assisted in the execution of their duties by the management team, including the technical and administrative personnel that make up the organisational structure and in accordance with the authorised budget.
+The Managing Director will be assisted in the execution of their duties by the management team, including the technical and administrative personnel that make up the organisational structure and in accordance with the budget as authorised by the ExCOM.

 The President will delegate to the Treasurer the implementation of the risk management strategy, specifically the financial risks and risk appetite.
+The President supervises the activities of the Project Management Office (PMO)

 §7